 South Ponto Beach

-Technically this is in Carlsbad, at the very north end of Leucadia.
-This is our favorite family beach.
+Technically this is in Carlsbad, at the very north end of Leucadia, but it is our favorite family beach.
 It's got a good surf break, wide open sandy beaches and public bathrooms.
 Free parking along the 101 and in designated parking at the south end.
-You can have propane fires here in the Winter, one of our favorite family activities.
+You can have propane fires here in the winter, one of our favorite family activities.

 If you need a break from the beach, head to the Meditation Gardens at the Self Realization Fellowship in downtown Encinitas.
 Don't worry, you'll still have jaw-dropping views of the ocean from its bluff top location overlooking the ocean.
 The gardens were founded by Paramahansa Yogananda to disseminate the universal teachings of Kriya Yoga, a sacred spiritual science originating millenniums ago in India.
 They are peaceful, serene, welcoming to everyone, and free.
 Kids will enjoy the meandering paths and koi ponds.

 Right in the heart of Encinitas, these Botanic Gardens are designated one of the “Top 10 North American Gardens Worth Traveling For".
-Four miles of trails wind through its 29 uniquely themed gardens, among them a tropical rain forest, a bamboo garden, and regional desert landscapes.
+This Encinitas Travel Guide would not be complete without mention of its four miles of trails that wind through 29 uniquely themed gardens, among them a tropical rain forest, a bamboo garden, and regional desert landscapes.
 Two acclaimed Children's Gardens offer plenty of fun and activities for kids, and a Family Education Conservancy was just completed on the grounds.
-A full day of family fun can be found here - we visit at least once a week.
-If you happen to be in Encinitas for the first Tuesday of the month, entry is free!
+A full day of family fun in Encinitas can be found here - we visit at least once a week.

 In 2018, the Ecology Center broke ground on an Encinitas location at our local Farm Lab, expanding beyond its San Juan Capistrano Roots.
 This site now serves as a hub for sustainability education and an opportunity to connect with and learn about our ecosystem.
-Volunteer a few hours and walk away with new knowledge or attend a farm-to-table dinner without a renowned chef in the garden at one of their Community Table Dinner Series.
-If you have an extra day of vacation and are able to visit their San Juan Capistrano location, and keep an eye out for their Maker's Village featuring Thread Spun handmade and fair trade goods from around the world.
+Volunteer a few hours and walk away with new knowledge, or attend a farm-to-table dinner without a renowned chef in the garden at one of their Community Table Dinner Series.
+If you have an extra day of vacation, visit their San Juan Capistrano location.

 After your farm to table meal grown right here in Southern California, head to the renowned La Paloma Theatre (or La Paloma), a historic treasure of Encinitas.
 Built in 1928, this theatre shows everything from Hollywood movies to independent surf films and hosts concerts and community events.
-This is the perfect way to cap off your Encinitas vacation.
+This is the perfect way to cap off your Encinitas vacation, but if a beautiful sunset is more of your vibe, we have those too.